-Russia-based collaboration platform Miro has signed a lease for 7,178 square feet at ROW DTLA in the Arts District.
-It will be the group’s U.S. headquarters.
+Collaboration platform developer Miro has signed a lease for 7,178 square feet at ROW DTLA in the Arts District.

 Newmark Knight Frank announced the lease July 9.
 NKF’s Ryan Harding represented Miro.
 CBRE Group Inc. represented the landlord, Atlas Capital.